albertattard/spring-boot-camp/docs/01-primer/03-demo.md

    public class ContactUsService { /* ... */ }
    ```

-1. Add the service to the controller
+1. Use the service from the controller

    Update the file `src/main/java/demo/boot/OfficeController.java`